Operation Citadel

 Operation Citadel (Unternehmen Zitadelle) was the German offensive operation in July 1943 against Soviet forces in the Kursk salient, proposed by Generalfeldmarschall Erich von Manstein during the Second World War on the Eastern Front that initiated the Battle of Kursk.
 The deliberate defensive operation that the Soviets implemented to repel the German offensive is referred to as the Kursk Strategic Defensive Operation.
 The German offensive was countered by two Soviet counter-offensives, Operation Polkovodets Rumyantsev (Полководец Румянцев) and Operation Kutuzov (Кутузов).
 For the Germans, the battle was the final strategic offensive that they were able to launch on the Eastern Front.
 As the Allied invasion of Sicily began, Adolf Hitler was forced to divert troops training in France to meet the Allied threats in the Mediterranean, rather than use them as a strategic reserve for the Eastern Front.
-Germany's extensive loss of men and tanks during the operations ensured that the victorious Soviet Red Army enjoyed the strategic initiative for the remainder of the war.
+Germany's extensive losses of men and equipment during the operation, though significantly lower than those suffered by the Soviets, delivered the Red Army the strategic initiative for the remainder of the war.

 The Germans hoped to weaken the Soviet offensive potential for the summer of 1943 by cutting off a large number of forces that they anticipated would be in the Kursk salient.

-The Kursk salient or bulge was 250 km long from north to south and 160 km from east to west.
+The Kursk salient, or bulge, was 250 km long from north to south and 160 km from east to west.
 The plan envisioned an envelopment by a pair of pincers breaking through the northern and southern flanks of the salient.
 Hitler believed that a victory here would reassert German strength and improve his prestige with his allies, who were considering withdrawing from the war.
 It was also hoped that large numbers of Soviet prisoners would be captured to be used as slave labour in the German armaments industry.

-The Soviet government had foreknowledge of the German intentions, provided in part by the British intelligence services, the intelligence transmitted by the Lucy spy ring, and Tunny intercepts.
+The Soviet government had foreknowledge of the German intentions, provided in part by the British intelligence services, and by the intelligence transmitted by the Lucy spy ring.
 Aware months in advance that the attack would fall on the neck of the Kursk salient, the Soviets built a defence in depth designed to wear down the German armoured spearhead.
-The Germans delayed the offensive while they tried to build up their forces and waited for new weapons, mainly the new Panther tank but also larger numbers of the Tiger heavy tank.
+The Germans meanwhile delayed the offensive while they deployed their forces and waited for new weapons, mainly the new Panther tank but also larger numbers of the Tiger tank.
 This gave the Red Army time to construct a series of deep defensive belts.
 The defensive preparations included minefields, fortifications, artillery fire zones and anti-tank strong points, which extended approximately 300 km in depth.
 Soviet mobile formations were moved out of the salient and a large reserve force was formed for strategic counter-offensives.